Sirawit7205/Automata-Visualization-Board/readme.md

 # CMOS Elementary Automata Visualization Board

 This is an  open-source KiCad design files for a circuit that could generate and visualize [Elementary Automata](https://mathworld.wolfram.com/ElementaryCellularAutomaton.html) only by using common logic ICs.
 There are two versions available: Standard and Minimal.
-**Disclaimer: Only the Standard version had been tested with real hardware.
-The Minimal version should theoretically work and will be tested soon but right now there are no guaranteed whatsoever that it will work.**

 ## Standard Version